 Common misdemeanor / felony “wobbler” crimes in California include (but are not limited to):

-- Brandishing a weapon — Penal Code 417 (punishable as a misdemeanor by up to 1 year in jail and/or up to a $1,000 fine),
+- Brandishing a weapon — Penal Code 417 (punishable as a misdemeanor by up to 1 year jail sentence and/or up to a $1,000 fine),

 - Elder abuse — Penal Code 368 (punishable as a misdemeanor by up to 1 year in jail and/or up to a $6,000 fine), and